AleCava01/PACS-Challenge1-Optimization/README.md

 ```

 - Template functions were preferred over a class-based implementation primarily for educational purposes, to deepen understanding of generic programming concepts.
+- Extra methods like ADAM and Heavy Ball Method required specific parameters that couldn't be fitted into template functions. consequently, we decided to treat them separately in a dedicated extra_methods file.
+- Parameters.hpp is solely used to declare the Parameters struct; parameter values are set by the functions in tests.hpp.
-- Optional type parameters were added to the struct definitions in the parameters.hpp file to enhance flexibility and adaptability.
+- Optional type parameters were added to the struct definition in the parameters.hpp file to enhance flexibility and adaptability.
 - A collection of pre-defined test parameters has been provided in the tests.hpp file, enabling easy access to a variety of test cases for different scenarios (now selectable from the start menu).
 - We opted to assess the efficiency of different methods using std::chrono::high_resolution_clock for timing measurements.
+- All verbose output has been grouped into a dedicated namespace for better code organization and readibility.
 - run is a Linux executable file that automatizes make clean, make distclean and main running procedure.

 # Setup (Linux)